-COUNTY FAIR ROOSTER CROW & COSTUME CONTEST Wednesday, July 10 - 11:00 AM
+COUNTY FAIR ROOSTER CROW

+Wednesday, July 13 - 11:00 AM Superintendent: Erin Bays & VanNessa Hargis

 - 1. Birds will be penned in individual coops and handlers may use any method to get their exhibit to crow without touching the bird.
 (Talk, gimmick, clap sides with hands, throw them food, etc.). - 2.
-Birds must have been exhibited in the 4-H Poultry Show.
+Poultry exhibitors can bring their bird to compete that day and take it home that day.
+Grand Champion and Reserve Grand Champion will stay for the balance of the County Fair.